 The talent pool is limited – Finding a suitable candidate in onshore outsourcing can be a complex process, as the available potential pool is limited.

 This outsourcing is an excellent option for companies that need to expand their workforce but doesn’t have the resources to do so in-house.
 It’s a perfect way to access a skilled labor force at a lower cost than you would in your own country.
 Also, it allows companies to save money on equipment and facilities by outsourcing their needs to another company.
-Furthermore, nearshore outsourcing is a popular method because it will enable you to take advantage of the diversification of going outside your own country while keeping communication short and easy.
-Pros include faster delivery time, more control over the project, and better quality control.
+Furthermore, companies prefer nearshore outsourcing because they take advantage of the benefits of diversification by operating outside their own country while maintaining short and easy communication.

 Some disadvantages of nearshore include: